History of Fordham University in Timeline

 In 2018, Kiplinger ranked Fordham 62nd of 100 Best Values in Private Universities.

-In 2018, admissions selectivity to Fordham's undergraduate schools received a reclassification by Barron's Profiles of American Colleges to "Most Competitive".
+In its 2018 edition, admissions selectivity to Fordham's undergraduate schools received a reclassification by Barron's Profiles of American Colleges to "Most Competitive".

-The Fordham Law School was ranked 27th in U.S. News & World Report's ranking of "America’s Best Law schools" in 2020.
+In 2020, Fordham Law School was ranked 27th in U.S. News & World Report's ranking of "America's Best Law schools".

 For 2021, UniRanking listed Fordham fifth among the top Catholic Universities in the world and fourth among US schools.